goodudetheboy/TimeSeriesWithNN/README.md

 - [Crude oil prices](https://fred.stlouisfed.org/series/DCOILBRENTEU) (Natural resources)
 - [Bitcoin price](https://www.kaggle.com/sudalairajkumar/cryptocurrencypricehistory) (Cryptocurrency)

 along with 2 artificially generated datasets.
+Note that we have already generated and put them in [dataset](./dataset/) directory along with the other real-world datasets.

 ## Artificical dataset generation
 To generate an artificial time-series dataset, we